pyinstaller/pyinstaller/doc/source/Manual.rst

 First it analyzes your code to discover every other file your script needs in order to execute.
-Then it finds, copies, and collects all those other filesâ€”including the active Python interpreter!â€”and puts them with your script in a single folder, or optionally in a single executable file.
+Then it finds, copies, and collects all those other files -- including the active Python interpreter! -- and puts them with your script in a single folder, or optionally in a single executable file.